janesmae/ye_olde_janesmae.github.io/_posts/2015-11-05-gathering-data-october-2015.markdown

 - Jaan Janesmae
 layout: post
 ---
-In 2012 [Stephen Wolfram][stephenwolfram]{:target="_blank"} wrote a blog post about analysing his life.
+In 2012 [Stephen Wolfram][stephenwolfram]{:target="_blank"} wrote a blog post about analyzing his life.
 I stumbled on his post around 2013 and have been thinking about daily activity monitoring and logging since then.
 To be honest, this is not the first time I’m trying this but it is the first time I seem to be succeeding.

 I do know that many people are tracking themselves.
 This has been made really easy with a variety of devices and mobile phone apps.
 Also gamification is heavily used in the most popular apps making activity monitoring a competitive challenge between friends as an example.